James R. Floyd

 James R. Floyd was the chief executive of the Muscogee (Creek) Nation located in Okmulgee, Oklahoma.
 Floyd won 2,964 votes constituting 62% of the votes in the 2015 general elections, which took place on November 2, 2015, to beat incumbent Chief George Tiger.
-On January 2, 2016 Floyd was sworn in as Muscogee (Creek) Nation principal chief by MCN Supreme Court Chief Justice Andrew Adams III during an inauguration ceremony at the Mvskoke Dome in Okmulgee, Oklahoma.
+On January 2, 2016, Floyd was sworn in as Muscogee (Creek) Nation principal chief by MCN Supreme Court Chief Justice Andrew Adams III during an inauguration ceremony at the Mvskoke Dome in Okmulgee, Oklahoma.
 His term officially began on January 4, 2016.

 As chief executive, he oversees the Departments of Housing, Heal, Social Services, Education, Training, Economic Development, Law Enforcement, Language, Tourism, Cultural/Historic Preservation, Media/Public Affairs, Community Development, Environmental, Veterans Services, and Roads.
 He further coordinates with traditional church and ceremonial ground leaders (Mekkos), Tribal communities, Tribal Legislative and Judicial branches, as well as with other tribal, city, state and federal governments.

 In June 2019, Floyd announced that he will not seek re-election as chief executive stating that he wants to spend more time with his family.
 He will remain in office until the end of his term in December 2019.

 Personal life

-Floyd is Wind Clan of his mother’s (Margaret) Koweta Tribal Town and a son of his father’s (Joe) Bear Clan.
+Floyd is Wind Clan of his mother's (Margaret) Koweta Tribal Town and a son of his father's (Joe) Bear Clan.
 He attends the Tvlahasse Wvkokaye ceremonial ground.

-Floyd graduated from Eufaula High School in 1970, earned an Associate Degree from Oklahoma State University, graduated with honors with a Bachelor of Science in Health Care Administration from Northeastern State University, and earned a Masters of Public Administration/Health Administration from Portland State University.
+Floyd graduated from Eufaula High School in 1970, earned an associate degree from Oklahoma State University, Oklahoma City, graduated with honors with a Bachelor of Science in Health Care Administration from Northeastern State University, and earned a Masters of Public Administration/Health Administration from Portland State University.
 He completed training at the University of North Carolina and at the Brookings Institution.
 Floyd became a Fellow in the American College of Health Executives in 2009.

 He has been married to Carol (Tustison) Floyd since 1979.
 They have a son, Jacob and a daughter, Erin.